NNPDF/eko/doc/source/development/ekomark.rst

 * ``benchmark`` containing the runner, implementing the interface with the abstract class provided inside |banana| and the external utils that initialise and evolute the PDFs using the external programs.
 * ``data`` which includes the module to generate `eko` like oprators cards and the module providing the operators database layout.
-* ``navigator`` implementing the navigator app.
+* ``navigator`` implementing the ekonavigator app.
 * ``plot`` containing all the scipts to produce the output plots.

 The banana configuration is loaded from ``banana_cfg.py`` file.
 To run Ekomark see the section of the available :doc:`runners<ekomark_runners>`.
-Furthermore Ekomark provides also a python interpter called `navigator` to inspect the cached benchmark reuslts.
+Furthermore Ekomark provides also a python interpter called `ekonavigator` to inspect the cached benchmark reuslts.